Writing a resignation letter is challenging. Quitting, in general, is tough.

 As Carole Martin of The Interview Coach says, “You could say, “It’s been nice.”
 You could say, “Sayonara.”
 You could say, “See ya around.”
 Or, if you’re angry, some kind of business-inappropriate phrase, “Blank YOU! ―but, not a good idea.”
 Too true.
 It can be difficult to parse our feelings when we have chosen to leave a particular job, but a resignation letter is supposed to leave emotion at the door.

 At its core, a resignation letter is an official document that begins a more seamless transition as you prepare to go on to your newest position.
 It protects both parties from uncertainty (when you’re leaving, how long they have to hire someone, etc.) and sets clear expectations.

 The greatest challenge with a resignation letter is knowing exactly what information needs to be included.
 Not to mention how to leave on a high note.

-Because of its formality the resignation letter can often feel cruel or cold, but it’s purpose is to be short and clear.
-Keep your more floral goodbyes for the break room or a few one-on-ones with coworkers.
+Because of its formality, the resignation letter can often feel cruel or cold, but its purpose is to be short and clear.
+Keep your more relaxed goodbyes for the break room or a few one-on-ones with coworkers.

 Let’s go over how to write a resignation letter: